 Indeed, Lorin Stein, the magazine’s editor in chief, told Jo, “I can tell you’re a Reedie.”
 After returning to Reed, Jo produced her first literary journal, the Reed Symposium Series, featuring the work of students and alumni.

-Students for Education, Empowerment, and Direct Service (SEEDS)
+Students for Education, Equity, and Direct Service (SEEDS)

 Students find service and volunteer opportunities in Portland through Reed’s SEEDS program, which can connect them with community efforts to protect the environment, address hunger and homelessness, support and strengthen workers’ rights, and tutor elementary school students.